100% Confidential! Call Now for Same Day Admission. 855-722-6926

 What is Green Beer?

-It’s that time of year again.
-Time for St. Patty’s Day celebrations.
+It’s that time of year again—time for St. Patty’s Day celebrations.
 For many alcoholics, the holiday may leave you feeling left out as friends celebrate the long-standing tradition of guzzling down green beer.
-Yes, you read that right.
-Green beer.
-If you are wondering, “what is green beer?”
+Yes, you read that right: green beer.
+If you are wondering, “What is green beer?”
 We do not blame you.
-This drink is synonymous with St. Patrick’s Day, as it is inspired by its theme color.
-However, as festive as this seems, we wanted to share more about how this drink is made and why it is extra dangerous to drink.
+This drink is synonymous with St. Patrick’s Day, inspired by its theme color.
+However, as festive as this seems, we wanted to share more about how this drink is made, why it is extra dangerous to drink, and ways you can celebrate the holiday without alcohol.

 How Do They Make Green Beer?